anthonykirby/lora-packet/README.md

 * handles uplink & downlink packets, network join etc
 * ability to create LoRa format packet

+## Endianness

+* LoRa sends data over the wire in little-endian format  (see spec #1.2 "The  octet  order  for  all  multi-­octet  fields  is  little  endian"
+* lora-packet attempts to hide this from you, so e.g. DevAddr & FCnt are presented in big-endian format.
+For example, DevAddr=49be7df1 is sent over the wire as 0xf1, 0x7d, 0xbe, 0x49.

 # Example

 `example goes here`